nate-johnston/hmjstudiosllc.com/content/policies.md

 Please be timely!
 That being said, do not bring your student more than 5 minutes early (unless prearranged) and be prompt at the end of the lesson (again, unless prearranged).
-I do like to tell each parent how their child is progressing, and if you are late I cannot take time from the next student?s lesson.
+I do like to tell each parent how their child is progressing, and if you are late I cannot take time from the next student's lesson.

 ## Practice